 Impact Level Medium

-Key Action Audit your TS claims against all five medical necessity criteria before billing covered CPT codes
+Key Action Audit active TS claims for compliance with all five medical necessity criteria before submitting under covered CPT codes

 Aetna Tourette Syndrome Coverage Criteria and Medical Necessity Requirements 2026